 316 Commonwealth (Demolished)

-314 Commonwealth replaced an earlier townhouse at 316 Commonwealth designed by architect Obed F. Smith and built ca. 1881 for Frank N. Thayer.
-He and his wife, Ella S. (Young) Thayer, lived at 325 Commonwealth.
+314 Commonwealth replaced an earlier townhouse at 316 Commonwealth designed by architect Obed F. Smith and built ca. 1881 for Frank N. Thayer, a ship’s chandler, ship broker, and shipping merchant.
+Frank Thayer and his wife, Ella S. (Young) Thayer, lived at 325 Commonwealth.

 Richard C. Flower had been a lawyer and later a minister in the Midwest.
 He then became a physician and practiced in New York and Philadelphia before coming to Boston in 1882.
 In Boston, he founded a patent medicine company, producing and marketing a number of proprietary remedies through the Flower Medical Company, including “Dr. R. C. Flower’s Liver and Stomach Sanative,” “Dr. R. C. Flower’s Nerve Pills,” “Dr. R. C. Flower’s Lung Cordial,” and “Dr. R. C. Flower’s Blood Purifier,” among others.

 Richard Flower’s brother and sister-in-law, Benjamin O. Flower and Hattie (Cloud) Flower, lived at 316 Commonwealth in 1884 and 1885.
 He was president of the Flower Medical Company and later became a magazine publisher and editor.
 By 1886, they had moved to 316 Newbury.